tensory/HowToGit/README.md

 3. Go into the newly created repo directory.
 For me this would be `/Users/ari/Projects/Treasury/`.

+4. Create a branch.

+__Voice of Experience:__ Most git tutorials do not start with branching.
+I think everyone should do this right away.
+It will save you a lot of time untangling problems on master.

-4. Create a branch.* A branch is a version of the repository where you can make changes without messing up the main version (called "master").
+A branch is a version of the repository where you can make changes without messing up the main version (called "master").
 If you're ever unhappy with how the changes are going in your branch, you can just delete the whole thing and start fresh, without messing up master.

 Think of a name for your new branch that will help you remember what you intend to do with it.
 It's best to make a new branch any time you have a specific task in mind.
 Use the "git checkout" command to set up the branch.